Luligu/matterbridge/README.md

 matterbridge -childbridge
 ```

-Matterbridge exposes each registered plugins and you have to pair each plugin scanning the QR code showed in the frontend or in the console.
+Matterbridge exposes each registered plugins, and you have to pair each one by scanning the QR code shown in the frontend or in the console.

-### command line syntax
+### Use matterbridge -help to see the command line syntax

 ```
 matterbridge -help